 Before summarizing what the colors of the electric cables mean, it is worth remembering what the parts of a cable are.

 - Isolation.
 It is the coating that wraps the electrical conductor to prevent the electric current from circulating outside it and harm the person who is handling the cable.
 It also prevents cables from coming into contact with others and can cause a short circuit.
 The insulations can be made of plastic or elastomeric materials, or paper impregnated with viscous or fluid oil.

 - Driver.
 It is the element that channels or conducts electricity.
 While it may be made of various materials, copper is the most common.
 Aluminum is also used, since, although its conductivity is lower, it is lighter.
 A driver can have a single filament or several.

 - Fill layer.
-It is an insulating material wraps the electrical conductors to maintain the circular section of the assembly.
+It is an insulating material which wraps electrical conductors to maintain the circular section of the whole assembly.

 - Cover.
 It is made of materials that protect the cable mechanically and serves to protect the insulation of electrical conductors from sun, rain or temperature changes.
 Therefore, it is the outermost part of the cable.